arthurlacoste/mastodon-lang-remover/README.md

 ## Can I edit the langage to remove ?

-By default, the script remove Japanese toots, but you can remove another langage
+By default, the script remove Japanese toots, but you can remove others langages.

 Just go to settings/preferences on your Mastodon web interface, and edit the "Lang Remover" on the bottom of the page.
-Click on "save changes", and you can remove this one.
+Click on "save changes", and you can remove others.

 ## How it's work ?